What is the PCI Compliance Audit – And How to Pass

 How often are PCI audits required?

-PCI compliance audits must happen every 12 months.
-Companies also need to do quarterly network scans.
-The timing can vary based on your business size and how many credit card transactions you handle each year.
-Big companies that process millions of transactions need more frequent checks than smaller businesses.
+You need to be PCI compliant, and you need to be audited every 12 months.
+Corporations, too, should be scanning their networks quarterly.
+The timing depends on your business size and how many credit card transactions you process each year.
+Larger companies that process millions of transactions require more regular checks than a smaller businesses.

 Who conducts PCI audits?